Data Science at Scale

 1. Automatic Deployment and Resource Management

-We need to bring a separation of concern and accept that Data Scientists should do what they do best i.e. create and train models and all the complexity of resource management should be abstracted from them yet readily available.
-This can be done by automatic deployment, resource allocation to the ML models, and auto-scaling as per the needs.
+We need to implement a separation of concerns and acknowledge that Data Scientists should focus on what they do best: creating and training models.
+We should abstract all the complexity of resource management from them, yet make it readily available.
+Automatic deployment, resource allocation to the ML models, and auto-scaling as per the needs can achieve this.

 The first step of achieving this is by adopting the methodology of containerizing the ML models.
-Containerization ensures that all the environmental dependencies and ML models are packaged together in a container to bring consistency in deployment across training, testing, and production environments.
+Containerization packages all the environmental dependencies and ML models together in a container to ensure consistency in deployment across training, testing, and production environments.
 Docker is the most popular containerization technology.
-In a team of multiple data scientists, who are trying to deploy their containerized models for training, testing or production serving on a cluster, Kubernetes can be used to streamline all the automatic resource allocation to these multiple requests, auto scale the resources, and orchestrate between multiple containers if needed.
+In a team of multiple data scientists attempting to deploy their containerized models for training, testing, or production serving on a cluster, Kubernetes can streamline the automatic resource allocation for these multiple requests, auto-scale the resources, and orchestrate between multiple containers if needed.
 So, if there is an increase in load for model serving requests, Kubernetes can manage it for you.

-In fact, Kubernetes can be scaled easily to serve hundreds and thousands of containers, and such is its market demand that all the popular cloud providers like AWS, GCP, and Azure provide Kubernetes as a service on their platform.
-In spite of the flexibility, Kubernetes can still be difficult for data scientists to work with, hence Kubeflow was created by the Google engineers to bring a layer of abstraction on Kubernetes for deploying ML workflows.
+In fact, Kubernetes can easily scale to serve hundreds and thousands of containers, reflecting its market demand, such that all popular cloud providers like AWS, GCP, and Azure offer Kubernetes as a service on their platforms.
+Despite its flexibility, Kubernetes can still pose challenges for data scientists to work with.
+Therefore, Google engineers created Kubeflow to add a layer of abstraction over Kubernetes for deploying ML workflows.

 Kubeflow Architecture